amar-deep-2025/restfull-web-services/README.md

 5) return responseEntity with (errorDetails, StatusCode and statusBody)

-# Add dependency in pom.xml for the validations
+# Add Maven dependency in pom.xml for the validations
 ```
 		<dependency>
 			<groupId>jakarta.validation</groupId>